amqp-rs/rustls-connector/README.md

 rustls-connector is a library aiming at simplifying using rustls as an alternative to openssl and native-tls

+## Warning about crypto backends

+A crypto implementation must be enabled in rustls using feature flags.
+We mimic what rustls does, providing one feature flag per implementation and enabling the same as rustls by default.
+Available options are:
+- `rustls--aws_lc_rs` (default)
+- `rustls--ring`

 ## Examples

 To connect to a remote server: